 If we look back, Americans these days deal with a high credit card APR.
 The last time the average interest rates for credit cards moved over the 15% mark was back in the 1990s.
 In 1995, it hit a high of 16.14%.
 The trend of a high credit card interest rate average continued between 1995 and 2000.
 During that period, the commercial bank interest rate on credit card plans never dropped under 15%.

 Some good credit card interest rate averages were seen in mid-2008, late 2013, and 2014.
-These years the APR was under 12%, with the all-time low of 11.82% being recorded in August 2014.
-Ever since the national average APR has been on the rise.
+These years, the APR was under 12%, with the all-time low of 11.82% being recorded in August 2014.
+The national average APR has been on the rise ever since.
 The upwards trend reached a peak of 15.13% in May 2019.
 Then, there was a downwards movement, and the interest rate settled at 14.52% in May 2020, before starting a steady climb to reach 14.75 in the first quarter of 2021.